amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/index.md

 When combining [`filters`](/reference/hooks/filters) with `outputReferences`, it could happen that a token is referencing another token that is getting filtered out.
 When that happens, Style Dictionary will throw a warning.
 However, it is possible to configure `outputReferences` to use [our `outputReferencesFilter` utility function](/reference/utils/references/#outputreferencesfilter), which will prevent tokens that reference other tokens that are filtered out from outputting references, they will output the resolved values instead.

+### outputReferences with transitive transforms

+When combining [transitive value transforms](/reference/hooks/transforms/#transitive-transforms) with `outputReferences`, it could happen that a token that contains references has also been transitively transformed.
+What this means is that putting back the references in the output would mean we are undoing that work.
+In this scenario, it's often preferable not to output a reference.

+There is an [`outputReferencesTransformed`](/reference/utils/references/#outputreferencestransformed) utility function that takes care of checking if this happened and not outputting refs for tokens in this scenario.

 ## File headers

 By default Style Dictionary adds a file header comment in the top of files built using built-in formats like this: